comballar/comballar.github.io/about.md

 <h1>“Does it dance?
 Does it catalyze a joyful affirmation of life?” — Friedrich Nietzsche</h1>
 <br>
 <p align="center"><img class=small src="https://raw.githubusercontent.com/comoballar/imagedb/main/about.png"/></p>
-<figcaption>Thanks to my mother for capturing this portrait of my vibrant and untroubled self.</figcaption>
+<figcaption>A portrait of my vibrant and untroubled self.</figcaption>
 <br>
 <p>Hi, I’m Phoemela Ballaran and this is my home on the web where I share things that are important to me with whoever’s willing to visit.
   Just like everyone, I like reading <a href="https://literal.club/comoballaar" target="_blank">books</a> and listening to <a href="https://radio4000.com/comoballar" target="_blank">music</a>.